M4riosDev/Discord-Roleplay-Bot/README.md

 ### 2. Setup environment variables
 Fill in all required data in ./configs/config.js
-> NOTE: If you're on replit.com, it is exposed to everyone!(use .env instead)

 ### 3. Starting the Project
 Now start the bot by opening a cmd line in that folder and typing: node index.js or npm start